Talcum Powder Lawsuit

 Johnson & Johnson Knew of the Risk of Ovarian Cancer from Talcum Powder Use

-There may be few or no signs of its advancement, especially in the initial stages.
-However, signs do become more apparent as the disease advances, especially after the disease spreads (metastasizes) through the body.
+There may be few signs of its advancement, especially in the initial stages.
+However, signs become more apparent as the disease advances, especially after the disease spreads (metastasizes) through the body.

-According to the National Cancer Institute, symptoms of malignancy in the ovaries include but are not limited to:
+According to the National Cancer Institute, symptoms of malignancy in the ovaries include, but are not limited to: